yucongkoo/tp/docs/DeveloperGuide.md

 **MSS:**<br/>
 &emsp;1.
 User provides the details of a customer to be added.</br>
 &emsp;2.
-System displays the details of the customer added by user.</br>
+System displays the details of the customer added by User.</br>
 &emsp;Use case ends.

 **Extensions:**</br>
 &emsp;1a.
-Details provided by user is incomplete or invalid.</br>
+Details provided by User is incomplete or invalid.</br>
 &emsp;&emsp;1a1.
 System displays an error message to alert User.</br>
 &emsp;&emsp;Use case ends.